ivansible/server/roles/lin-nxserver/README.md

 # ivansible.lin_nxserver

-This role performs:
+This role provisions [nomachine](https://www.nomachine.com/) nxserver on a linux box.
- - action1;
- - action2;
+Additionally, it can enable swap and install `xvfb`.

 ## Requirements